Didomi's SDK Behavior

 - No Choice MUV

 Webviews are used in the context of a hybrid app.
 A hybrid app is an application with two distinct environments: a native environment and a web environment.
 Webviews transfer the consent from the native environment to the web environment.
-Despite the two different environments, the consent is only asked once to the user.
+Despite the two different environments, consent choice is only asked once to the user.

 👉 In this context, the user has an app env.
 ID and a web env.
 ID.
 As a consequence, the user will be counted twice.